Computer Engineering Graduate Program

 Research Areas of Focus

-The student should put together a Distribution Courses Form before the end of the first semester.
+The Curriculum Distribution Requirements for all three graduate degrees are outlined in detail here.The student should put together a Distribution Courses Form before the end of the first semester.
 The Distribution Course Form should be approved by the Graduate Director, who serves as the de facto advisor for all entering PhD students.
 Although an MS degree in CpE is not required, the Distribution Courses Form must meet a set of "pre-requisite coursework requirements," defined to include the architecture/design course requirement, analysis course requirement, mathematics course requirement and the three area requirements of the MS degree program.
 For the courses meeting the three area requirements, the student must receive a minimum grade of A-.

 Ph.D.
 Qualifying Examination

 Student desiring a PhD should take the qualifying examination as soon as possible.
 Students entering with a master’s degree should take the exam no later than the beginning of their third semester.
 Students entering with a bachelor’s degree should ideally take the exam by the beginning of their third semester, but no later than the beginning of the fourth semester.
 (The exam should not be postponed in order to finish a master’s degree first.)
 The objective of the qualifying examination is to assess the student’s potential to begin doctoral-level research.
 The qualifying exams are administered at least twice a year, typically in January and August.
 Students must pass the qualifying examination before beginning their fourth academic semester after admission to the doctoral program, unless otherwise approved by the CpE graduate Committee.